hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 # NSEC3 Parameter Value Discussions

-The following sections describe recommendations for setting parameters for NSEC3 and NSEC3PARAM.
+The following sections describes the background of the parameters for the NSEC3 and NSEC3PARAM resource record types.

 ## Algorithms